(775) 317-4488|Need help with your map? Call or chat with us!support@oshamap.com

 How long does map generation take?

 Most maps are generated in 20–40 seconds.
 Complex multi-floor plans may take slightly longer.
-You can download your map immediately after generation.
+You see the preview instantly — create a free account (no credit card) to download the file.

 Can I edit the map after generation?